JuliaGraphics/Luxor.jl/docs/src/simplegraphics.md

 sethue("mediumvioletred")

+# using an anonymous function
 arrow(pts[1:4]..., decorate = () -> marker(10, 3))

 sethue("olivedrab")

+# no arrow, just a graphic, at 0.75
 arrow(pts[1:4]..., decorate = () -> ngon(O, 20, 4, 0, :fill), decoration = 0.75, :none)

 finish() # hide
 nothing # hide
 ```

-Use the `decoration` keyword to specify a location other than the default 0.5, which places the decoration graphics at the midpoint of the curve.

-The graphics environment provided by the `decorate` function is centered at the point, and rotated to the slope of the curve at that point.
-[TODO The slope looks slightly odd - perhaps  the first derivative isn't ideal for the slope?]

 ![arrows with decoration](assets/figures/arrowbezierdecoration.png)

+Use the `decoration` keyword to specify a location other than the default 0.5.

+The graphics environment provided by the `decorate` function is centered at the decoration point, and rotated to the slope of the curve at that point.

 ```@docs
 arrow